Indio (TV series): Cast and characters

+Development

-The series was developed in early 2012 by screenwriter, Suzette Doctolero (the writer behind such epic series as Encantadia, Etheria and Amaya) and under the supervisions of historians: Dr. Vic Villan of the University of the Philippines Diliman (who was also the consultant for Amaya) and Dr. Rolando Borrinaga; and GMA Entertainment TV creative heads, Jake Tordesillas and Jun Lana.
+The series was developed in early 2012 by screenwriter, Suzette Doctolero (the writer behind such epic series as Encantadia, Etheria: Ang Ikalimang Kaharian ng Encantadia and Amaya) and under the supervisions of historians: Dr. Vic Villan of the University of the Philippines Diliman (who was also the consultant for Amaya) and Dr. Rolando Borrinaga; and GMA Entertainment TV creative heads, Jake Tordesillas and Jun Lana.
 The idea for series was conceived during the time Doctolero did her research on Amaya.
 According to her, the series is a combination of Philippine history and Filipino mythology.
-The show's staged in pre-colonial to Spanish colonial period setting (1565-1663).
+The show's staged in pre-colonial to Spanish colonial period setting (1565–1663).
 Regarding the title "Indio" –which was a label intended to be a badge of imposed by the Spanish on the natives— Doctolero stated that "It is the first word that comes into our minds when we talk about Spanish colonization here [in the Philippines].
 It mirrors every Filipino.
 With this series, I want to turn this label into something dignified and a source of pride."
 GMA Network assigned Dondon Santos to helm the series.
 The series is his first project for the network.
 Historians Vic Villan and Rolando Borrinaga were hired to ensure the accuracy of the series.